The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Introduction

 We recall that in the collinear limit, the QCD differential cross section $d\sigma_{n+1}$ for any process with an additional parton in the final state is given by multiplying the $n$-parton final state with a process-independent factor

-Here, $P^\text{vac}(z)$ denotes the $1\to2$ splitting function in the absence of a medium for momentum fraction $z$ of the daughter.
-As $Q^2$ can range from the hard scale $Q_h^2 \sim \hat{s}$ that governs $\sigma_n(\hat{s})$ to the much smaller soft cut-off scale $Q_l^2$, the factor in \eqref{eq1.2} is $\mathcal{O}\left( \alpha_s \log Q_h^2/Q_l^2\right)$ and requires resummation.
+Here, $P^\text{vac}(z)$ denotes the $1\to2$ splitting function in the absence of a medium for a daughter with momentum fraction $z$.
+As $Q^2$ can range from the hard scale $Q_h^2 \sim \hat{s}$ that governs $\sigma_n(\hat{s})$ to much smaller scales $Q_l^2$ (down to the non-perturbative scale), the factor $\mathcal{O}\left( \alpha_s \log Q_h^2/Q_l^2\right)$ in \eqref{eq1.2} requires resummation.
 In essence, Monte Carlo (MC) parton showers achieve this resummation by associating to each of the $n$ partons leaving $\sigma_n$ a Sudakov form factor~\cite{Platzer:2011dq,Lonnblad:2012hz,Kleiss:2016esx}

 that can be interpreted as the probability that a quark or gluon emits no resolvable radiation between the scale $Q_h^2$ and $Q_l^2$.
 With the probability that a resolvable radiation is found, the parton shower decides on the scale $Q_h^2 < Q^2 < Q_l^2$ and on the kinematics of the resulting branching.
-The procedure is iterated by evaluating the no-splitting probability \eqref{eq1.3} for all splittees, till no further resolvable radiation above $Q^2_c$ is found.
+The procedure is iterated by evaluating the no-splitting probability \eqref{eq1.3} for all splittees, until no further resolvable radiation is found.